If you’re looking to build muscle, you need more than a good weightlifting routine.

 In just 3 ounces of tuna, you get 25 grams of protein which is high quality and easy to digest.
 It’s also packed with supplemental nutrients like B vitamins and the antioxidant selenium.

 As we said in the beginning, the guy with the shaker bottle knows what he’s doing.
-In one formula, just one scoop of protein powder has a whopping 24 grams of protein.
+In one formula, just one scoop of whey powder has a whopping 24 grams of protein.
 This isn’t uncommon.
-Whey protein is also particularly rich in top muscle-builders like BCAAs (branched-chain amino acids).
+Whey is also particularly rich in top muscle-builders like BCAAs (branched-chain amino acids).

 We’ve only skimmed the surface of high-protein foods you can supplement your diet with, but these 7 are the superstars in the muscle-building world.
 Building muscle isn’t a process that stops when you leave the gym.
 If you don't like whey or meats, tofu is another good option.